-59. Dwelling Unit.
+58. Dwelling Unit.
 One or more rooms in a residential building or residential portion of a building which are arranged, designed, used, or intended for use by one (1) family, and which includes cooking space and lawful sanitary facilities reserved for the occupants thereof.

-60. Earth-sheltered Dwelling: A single-family dwelling constructed so that 50% or ore of the exterior surface area of the building, excluding garages and other accessory structures, is covered with earth.
+59. Earth-sheltered Dwelling: A single-family dwelling constructed so that 50% or more of the exterior surface area of the building, excluding garages and other accessory structures, is covered with earth.
 Such a dwelling is a complete structure that does not serve just as a foundation or substructure for above-grade construction.
 A partially completed building shall not be considered earth-sheltered.
 Bulk regulations shall be measured from the structural part of the dwelling as distinguished from the earth covering.

-61. Easement: A public dedication or private grant by the property owner of the specific use of a strip of land by others.
+60. Easement: A public dedication or private grant by the property owner of the specific use of a strip of land by others.
 Limitations apply on what type of principal or accessory buildings or structures can be located on a public easement.